nkukit/howtopaper/README.md

 - Refrain from using too many iterations like "First....Second....Third".
 It's okay to do this a few times, but it is lazy writing.
 - Do not go below subsections (e.g. subsubsection), a 1.2.1 or 1.2.2.3 looks strange in a 20 page paper.
 - Only use numbered subsections if there are at least three of them.
 In case of two topics: describe in the beginning of the section what you will present in the two paragraphs but do not number them as subsections.
 - Figure and table captions should be self-containing.
+Make sure your caption does a good job on describing what the figure shows.
+- Once you are done writing, the "editing" part starts.
+My best tip here is (as it is hard to correct one own's writing): Edit back to front (!!), paragraph by paragraph (NOT chapter by chapter).
+This typically works very well to get an outside perspective of your own work.

 ## Wording
 <p align="center">